folbert/fewbricks/docs/field-groups.md

 ```

 ## Example code
+Below you will find some simple demo code to show you how to get started.
+For a more advanced OOP approach, how to use Bricks for layouts, how to display the data and more tips and tricks check out [The Fewbricks Demo Theme](https://github.com/folbert/fewbricks-demo-theme).

-The code below assumes that you have written the code in [Fields](/fields#example-code) and have access to the variables created there.
+The code assumes that you have written the code in [Fields](/fields#example-code) and have access to the variables created there.

 ```php
 <?php